Immunovirotherapy Group

 Dr. Cerullo serves as ad hoc reviewer for several international peer-reviewed journals; as well as expert reviewer for the WellcomeTrust UK, various European Commission funding programmes, and the Italian Ministry of Education and University.
 In addition, he serves on the editorial board of the journal, "Biomedicine."
 Most recently, Dr. Cerullo was guest editor of the Special Issue on Gene Therapy for Cancer Treatment.

+Professor Cerullo has authored over 60 peer-reviewed publications and more than 10 patents in the US and European Union.
 His research is mainly focused on immunology and vaccine development using viral platforms.
 As a part of the Faculty of Pharmacy at the University of Helsinki, he teaches "Advanced Course in Immunobiology," a course he developed.
 He is further developing a new comprehensive course in Immunology, a first at the Faculty of Pharmacy.